-11 In view of the exceptional situation as a result of the corona pandemic, the regular BSA-norm has been adjusted for students from the 2020-2021 cohort.
-The norm for this cohort has been adjusted downwards to 51 EC at the end of Academic Year 2020-2021.
+13 In case of an exceptional situation, such as the corona pandemic, the regular BSA-norm can be adjusted for students from the 2022-2023 cohort.
+The norm for this cohort can be adjusted downwards at the end of Academic Year 2022-2023.
 For full details, reference is made to the RSM website.